westernflyer/flyer-map-react/README.md

 An MQTT broker is used to act as a liaison between the boat and any client browsers.
 The MQTT protocol takes minimal bandwidth, so it is excellent for acting over a satellite or cellular connection.
-It should be installed on the same server as the webserver.
+It should be installed on the same server as the webserver that is intended to be used.

 1. To install an MQTT broker: